EMBRYOPSIDA Pirani & Prado

-Chemistry?; sclereid nests?; peltate glandular hairs +; bud scales decussate; leaves two-ranked (spiral), lamina vernation various, (punctate), margins also entire, stipules usu. peltate, enclosing colleters; P uniseriate; staminate flowers: P connate; A 10-15(-many), basifixed, connective usu. produced; pollen 3-10-stephanocolpate, aperture margins raised, surface warty-granular; carpellate flowers: 1-3 together; (staminodes +); G [2-3], median member abaxial; ovule with integument 4-7 cells across, parietal tissue ?1-2 cells across, nucellar cap 0, supra-chalazal tissue massive, postament +, flat-topped, large; megaspore mother cells?; fertilization?; cupule 2-(3-)4-valved, lamellate (0), fruits (1) 3(-7), lenticular (central) or triangular, wall with transversely elongated sclereids in middle; testa?; endosperm nuclear, cotyledons folded; n = 13.
+Chemistry?; sclereid nests?; peltate glandular hairs +; perulae decussate; leaves two-ranked (spiral), lamina (punctate), vernation various, margins also entire, stipules usu. peltate, enclosing colleters; P uniseriate; staminate flowers: P connate; A 10-15(-many), basifixed, connective usu. produced; pollen 3-10 colpate, aperture margins raised, surface warty-granular; pistillode 0; carpellate flowers: 1-3 together; (staminodes +); G [2-3], median member abaxial; ovule integument 4-7 cells across, parietal tissue ?1-2 cells across, nucellar cap 0, supra-chalazal tissue massive, postament +, flat-topped, large; megaspore mother cells?; fertilization?; cupule +, 2-(3-)4-valved, lamellate, fruits (1) 3(-7), angled [lenticular (central) or triangular], wall with transversely elongated sclereids in middle; testa?; endosperm nuclear, cotyledons folded; n = 13; ?germination.

 1/35.
 New Guinea to South America (map: from Good 1974, slightly modified; green, Cretaceous to Mid-Tertiary fossils [also in Australia, New Zealand and South America where the genus is currently found], from Dettmann et al. 1990).
 [Photo - Branch.]